-Flexibility is an important component of overall fitness, yet it's generally the last thing on anyone's mind—that is, until they start experiencing joint and muscle pain.
-A stretch is often for a quick minute or two before their workout, but never the focus.
-It makes sense: before the workout you're eager to get to the main event and after you've given it your all, the last thing you want to do is spend another 20 minutes in the gym to stretch out.
+Flexibility is an important component of overall fitness, yet it’s generally the last thing on anyone’s mind during a workout— that is, until they start experiencing joint and muscle pain.
+A stretch is often for a quick minute or two after a workout, but it’s rarely the focus of most people’s fitness regimes.
+It makes sense: After you’ve given it your all, the last thing you want to do is spend another 10 minutes in the gym to stretch out.

 The hip flexors, the muscles that run along the front of the hip, and the hamstrings are notoriously tight areas that can effect the alignment of your entire body.
-Because we sit a vast majority of the day, these muscle groups are always in a shortened state, causing tightness and limited mobility in those areas while pulling our chests and heads forward.
-This, overtime, can lead to poor posture, back and neck pain and even migraines.
-Increasing your flexibility in these areas will have positive benefits over your entire body.
+Because we sit a vast majority of the day, these muscle groups are always in a shortened state, causing tightness and limited mobility in while pulling our chests and heads forward.
+This, over time, can lead to poor posture, back and neck pain, and even migraines.
+Increasing your flexibility in these areas will have positive benefits, not just for your fitness level, but for your overall health.

 The hips and pelvis are complex joints that move in a variety of directions.
-To gain true flexibility in them, you must stretch the joints in a 360 degree range of motion with a variety of hip opening stretches.
-For best results, stretch every day after a light warm up.
-Your muscles are like taffy: warm taffy stretches, while cold taffy snaps.
-Ouch.
+To gain true flexibility, you must stretch the joints in a 360 degree range of motion with a variety of hip-opening stretches.
+For best results, stretch every day after a light warm-up, and always after a tough leg or lower-body workout.

 1. Kneeling Hip Flexor/Quad Stretch